touomiwilly/prestpay/README.md

 ## Payment Module for PrestaShop

 Make payments in your PrestaShop webshop possible.
 Download the special Prestashop webshop module [here](https://github.com/icepay/Prestashop/releases), and you will be able to offer the most frequently used national and international online payment methods.
+You can find the installation and configyration instruction [here](https://github.com/ICEPAY/Prestashop/wiki).

 The master branche may not be stable.
 See the [release list](https://github.com/icepay/Prestashop/releases) for stable versions of this module.